 In Morocco, people set up their own homes to ward off negativity and protect against disease.
 For all the populations of the ancient world, it was considered one of the most powerful symbols against the evil eye and bad luck.
 It takes various names depending on the place: nazar boncuk (Turkey), Eye of Allah (Greece), evil eye (English), Mauvais oeil (France), Böse Blick (Germany), Olho gordo (Portugal), Eye of Saint Lucia (Italy), Occhio di Shiva (India), Su Cocco (Sardinia).

 Perhaps the idea of the protective eye dates back to the time of the Egyptians, where we find the Eye of Horus, the ancient Egyptian god with the head of a hawk.
-Despite the ancient origins, even today, the eye is present in more current forms, such as tattoos.
+Despite the ancient origins, the eye is present in more current forms, such as tattoos.

 If you look closely at photos of celebrities, you will find that many of them wear it conspicuously on bracelets and necklaces.